PALM-Lab/PALM-Lab.github.io/index.md

 # Welcome!

-This is the website for the **P**erception, **A**ttention, **L**earning and **M**emory Lab in the School of Psychology at the University of Adelaide.
-We are a cognitive psychology and neuroscience lab studying how humans store and hold visual information in mind, headed by Dr William Ngiam.
+We are a cognitive psychology and neuroscience lab, studying visual attention and working memory – how we represent visual information in the mind and in the brain, headed by Dr William Ngiam.
+The **P**erception, **A**ttention, **L**earning and **M**emory Lab is part of the [School of Psychology at the University of Adelaide](https://health.adelaide.edu.au/psychology/).

 {% include section.html %}